 (Added note: in the book we use MSB to refer to what I am calling here MB.
 No good reason for the change, other than blogger laziness.)

 We show in the book that the extended seat product is reasonably accurate for two-tier PR, including mixed-member proportional (MMP).
 We also show that the logic on which it is based checks out, in that the basic tier NS (i.e., before taking account of the upper tier) is well explained by (MB)1/6, while the multiplier term, 2.5t, captures on average how much the compensation mechanism increases NS.
-Perhaps most importantly of all, the extended seat product’s prediction is closer to actually observed nationwide NS, on average, than would be an estimate of NS derived from the simple seat product.
+Perhaps most importantly of all, the extended seat product model’s prediction is closer to actually observed nationwide NS, on average, than would be an estimate of NS derived from the simple seat product.
 In other words, for a two-tier system, do not just take the basic-tier mean M and multiply by S and expect it to work!

 While the extended seat product works quite well for two-tier PR (including MMP), it is not convenient if one wants to scale such systems along with simple systems.
 For instance, as I did in my recent planting on polling errors.
 For this we need an “effective seat product” that exists on the same scale as the simple seat product, but is consistent with the effect of the two-tier system on the effective number of parties (or other outputs).

 We did not attempt to develop such an effective seat product in Shugart and Taagepera (2017), but it is pretty straightforward how to do it.
 And if we can do this, we can also derive an “effective magnitude” of such systems.
 In this way, we can have a ready indicator of what simple (hypothetical) design comes closest to expressing the impact of the (actual) complex design on the party system.